The Raptor Trust 2023 Summer Scholars Program

 - Monitor and take notes on patient health and behavior under the direction of our technicians

 - Greet and interact with the public while assisting with bird admissions, phone calls, and guest inquiries

-- Observe various diagnostics including phlebotomy, microscopy, and radiography
+- Observe various diagnostics procedures including phlebotomy, microscopy, and radiography

-- Practice identification of songbirds, raptors, and waterfowl based on field markers and other context clues
+- Practice identification of common songbirds, raptors, and waterfowl

-- Become familiar with ethical, moral, and legal debates regarding avian rehabilitation, rehabilitation of nuisance species, rehabilitation of non threatened species, and the use of euthanasia
+- Become familiar with ethical, moral, and legal considerations regarding avian rehabilitation, rehabilitation of nuisance species, and the use of euthanasia